-Early Alzheimer's Gene Spells Tragedy For Patients, Opportunity For Science
+Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Another encouraging finding, the researchers say, is that early-onset and late-onset Alzheimer's seem to share many characteristics, and findings that help with one disease are likely to help with the other.

 The Kitchen brothers aren't participating in the research.
-Both are declining precipitously.
+Their mental abilities are declining precipitously.

 "We get a glimmer of hope," their aunt Ramos said, "but then we think we are foolish for even hoping."